CHI - LAS

 • Are there any services for passengers with limited mobility at the Las Vegas Airport upon their arrival?

 LAS provides special services to passengers with disabilities and mobility limitations.
 However, it may be helpful to make early arrangements with your airline to enjoy these services.
-There are wheelchairs to help in your movement, and those with social and communication challenges are attended to, too.
+There are wheelchairs to help when moving around the airport, and those with social and communication challenges are attended to, too.

 • What is the cheapest flight from Chicago to Las Vegas?